HomeAround the provinceEgis awarded OCS design for Ontario Line

 With more than 50 years experience in urban and railway projects, Egis will leverage its vast local and global rail systems and electrification knowledge to support TSO Can Inc. in adhering to local regulations, ensuring project compliance and contributing to the project’s success.

-The partnership further solidifies Egis’ successful collaboration with Metrolinx, as they serve as Technical Advisors for the GO Expansion ON Corridor program in the Greater Toronto and Hamilton Area.
+The partnership further solidifies Egis’ successful collaboration with Metrolinx, as they serve as technical advisors for the GO Expansion ON Corridor program in the Greater Toronto and Hamilton Area.

 With 15 new stations, the subway will run from Exhibition Place, through the heart of downtown, all the way to the Eglinton Crosstown LRT at Don Mills Road.